 Artzray presents our list of offbeat holiday movies that artists will love.

 Film has the power to transport you worlds away from the aggravations and absurdities of Black Friday, Cyber Monday or grandma getting run over by a reindeer.
 Film can also hold your eyes open and make you think, “I guess I don’t have it so bad this Christmas.
 (Or Hannukah.
 Or New Year’s.)
 As winter approaches, it’s up to you to decide which cinema prescription will help either temper or enhance your holiday experience.
 Below are a few suggestions that go beyond the traditions of “It’s A Wonderful Life” and “How The Grinch Stole Christmas”.
 Because sometimes it’s good to start NEW traditions.
+If these films pique your interest but you don’t know where to pick them up or watch them, you may want to check out some of the best torrent sites available to you or you can find a streaming platform that has them on, to get your tradition started up as soon as possible.

 1. Comfort and Joy (1984)